sebastianventura/julia-master-doc-es/manual/variables-and-scoping.md

 [`import`](@ref modules) o a través de acceso cualificado usando la notación punto.
 En consecuencia, cada módulo es un espacio de nombres.
 Notese que los enlaces de nombres pueden sólo ser cambiados dentro de su ámbito global y no desde un módulo exterior.

-*Each module introduces a new global scope*, separate from the global scope of all other modules;
-there is no all-encompassing global scope.
-Modules can introduce variables of other modules into their scope through the [using or import](@ref modules) statements or through qualified access using the dot-notation, i.e. each module is a so-called *namespace*.
-Note that variable bindings can only be changed within their global scope and not from an outside module.

 ```jldoctest
 julia> module A